wernerjoss/grav-plugin-fullcalendar/README.md

 ## Usage

-Once installed and enabled, you can use this Plugin to parse ICS Calendar File(s) (these must be found in user/data/calendars. e.g. like this:

-user/data/calendars
-├── events.ics
-└── holidays.ics

-and set as parameter in Plugin shortcode, without Path !) and display Events from that Calendar(s) anywhere on your Site using this shortcode:
+Once installed and enabled, you can use this Plugin to parse ICS Calendar File(s) (these must be found in user/data/calendars and set as parameter in Plugin shortcode, without Path !) and display Events from that Calendar(s) anywhere on your Site using this shortcode:

     [fullcalendar icsfile="events.ics,holidays.ics,..."][/fullcalendar]

 in the appropriate page (note the double quotes " surrounding the file name - single quotes ' will not work !)
 This is the Standard method to show Calendars, but you can also provide absolute URL's to (remote) ICS Files, in which case a CORS proxy will be used to access them.
 See also [this Document](ExternalCalendars.md) on how to use external Calendars.
-From Version 0.2.6, it is also possible to just drop .ics Calendar Files into your page folder, they will be picked up automatically and used like those in /user/data/calendars:
+From Version 0.2.6, it is also possible to just drop .ics Calendar Files into your page folder, they will be picked up automatically and used like those in /user/data/calendars.

-user/pages
-├── 01.home
-├── 02.typography
-└── 03.events
-    ├── calendar.md
-    ├── events.ics
-    └── holidays.ics

 In case you only use calendar files in the page folder, be sure to include an empty shortcut:
 ` [fullcalendar][/fullcalendar]`
 in your page content, otherwise it will not work !